SasySpanish/Geographical-Data-Analysis-of-Poverty-in-Italy-with-R/README.md

 This project explores poverty in Italy through a geographical and statistical perspective, using data from ISTAT and BES (Benessere Equo e Sostenibile).
 The analysis combines descriptive statistics, spatial autocorrelation tests, and spatial regression models to highlight territorial inequalities and socio-economic drivers of poverty.

-The project is based on a poverty rate dataset from Italian Statistical Institute ISTAT [avaiable here](data/readme.md) that contains [8 sociodemographic variables](data/vardescription.md) analized by 5 main scripts in `src` [descripted here](src/readme.md)
+The analysis is based on a poverty rate dataset from Italian Statistical Institute ISTAT [avaiable here](data/readme.md) that contains 8 sociodemographic variables [listed here](data/vardescription.md) and is analized by 5 main scripts in `src` [descripted here](src/readme.md)

 - [Interactive map](https://sasyspanish.github.io/Geographical-Data-Analysis-of-Poverty-in-Italy-with-R/results/maps/map.html) of poverty risk in Italy